-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Davis is shown as a purple triangle. (analysis methodology)
+Davis is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Davis sponsored bills primarily in these issue areas:

 Some of Davis’s most recently sponsored bills include...

 - H.R.
 7139 (110th): To amend titles XVIII and XIX of the Social Security Act with ...